aboucham/amq-broker-dump/README.md

 # AMQ Broker OpenShift Resource Dump Script

 This script allows you to dump resources, status, and logs of an AMQ Broker running on OpenShift.
-It provides a comprehensive report that includes various Kubernetes and AMQ Broker resources.
+It provides a comprehensive report that includes various OpenShift and AMQ Broker resources.

 ## Prerequisites